 Visit Spain, first stop: Barcelona

-- Throughout this post you’ll find some affiliated links, provided by TravelPayOuts.
-Links that may help you plan your next trip to Barcelona.
-If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid by by TravelPayOuts of course).
-To finance my work as a travel blogger.
+- Throughout this post you’ll find affiliated links & ads provided by marketing platforms like TravelPayOuts & GetYourGuide.
+Links & ads that may help you plan the perfect trip to Barcelona.
+If you click on them & buy a ticket for a museum or book a tour a small commission of your purchase will go to me (paid by the platform, without any extra cost to you).